pbeens/OTF-Data-Analysis-2021-05/README.md

 # OTF-Data-Analysis-2021-05

-This repository is for the OTF Data Analysis webinar on May 6, 2021, presented by Peter Beens ([@pbeens](https://twitter.com/pbeens)) and Grant Hutchison ([@grant_hutchison](https://twitter.com/grant_hutchison)).
+This repository is for the OTF Data Analysis webinar that was presented on May 6, 2021 by Peter Beens ([@pbeens](https://twitter.com/pbeens)) and Grant Hutchison ([@grant_hutchison](https://twitter.com/grant_hutchison)).

-The presentation is a live demo of Google Colab, Google's implementation of Jupyter Notebook.
-We will learn how Colab is an excellent tool for the "Computational Thinking" process, in that it's an ideal way to analyze and document a problem and formulate a programming solution.
+The presentation was a live demo of Google Colab, Google's implementation of Jupyter Notebook.
+We learned how Colab is an excellent tool for the "Computational Thinking" process, in that it's an ideal way to analyze and document a problem and formulate a programming solution.

+The video of this presentation can be found [here](https://youtu.be/r8D1DU5hmUM).

+The slideshow can be found [here](http://bit.ly/OTFDataAnalysis).

 ## Table of Contents